 More than an ETF Provider

 While the ETFs provide visibility and transparency to what the proprietary AI can do, it is not the only tool in the toolbox for Qraft.
-Qraft offers institutional investors an AI order execution product called AXE, which has been in use since March 2020 and, during its use with Korean financial groups, has a track record of producing a better performance than the market VWAP.
+Qraft offers institutional investors an AI order execution product called AXE, which has been in use since March 2020.
 The API and a B2B Robo advisory are also products currently available.
 Overall, Qraft has over 1.5B in assets under AI.
 These products and services have allowed Qraft to show what AI can do and have attracted the gaze of both retail investors and larger financial institutions.
 From ETFs to customized solutions, Qraft sees a future of democratizing opportunities in the market and more efficient asset management.

 Drawdowns - A drawdown is a peak-to-trough decline during a specific period for an investment, trading account, or fund.
 A drawdown is usually quoted as the percentage between the peak and the subsequent trough.

 Kirin API - Developed by Qraft’s data scientists, integrates multiple vendors to provide both macroeconomic and company fundamentals with the correct point-in-time data.

 Alpha Factory – Qraft’s proprietary strategy extraction system composed of two models, Factor Factory and Strategy Factory.